jpchateau/Interactive-Image/README.md

 ## Usage

 **Important:** [jQuery](https://jquery.com/download/) is required.
 Install it via your package manager, a CDN or simply download it.
-It has been tested with jQuery 2.2.4.

 Edit the source code of your web page: